HyoungsungKim/ECC-PoW-project/README.md

     - But it is dependent on system
     - It can be worse in different system
 - What is the number of optimal attempts?
-  - Why it is important?
+  - Why is it important?
     - Too many attempts make overhead in `wg.Wait()`
     - Too low attempts let goroutine meaningless
       - If attempts finish too early, single goroutine can be faster than multi goroutine(overhead)
-  - Attempts can be higher
+  - Attempts can be higher then current attempt
     - 1 attempt takes less than 1ms(Different up to difficulty)

 #### Now LDPCNonce is not incremented(in concurrency mining)